 The stag beetle requires decaying wood to complete its lifecycle.
 Its eggs are laid underground in the soil next to logs or the stumps of dead trees (typically apple Malus spp., beech Fagus spp., elm Ulmus spp., lime Tilia spp. and oak Quercus spp.).
 The beetle larva will spend up to seven years in the wood, slowly growing in size.
 Timber is also utilised, especially sunken fence posts.
 Richmond Park SAC has a large number of ancient trees with decaying timber.
-It is at the heart of the south London centre of distribution for stag beetle, and more generally is a site of national importance for the conservation of the fauna of invertebrates associated with the decaying timber of ancient trees.
+It is at the heart of the south

 12 Bat Conservation Trust, Bug Life and Plant Life.
 Back from the Brink: The Bechstein's Bat.
-Available to view at https://naturebftb.co.uk/wpcontent/uploads/2022/01/Bechsteins-bat-species-account.pdf
+Available to view at https://naturebftb.co.uk/wp-content/uploads/2022/01/Bechsteins-bat-species-account.pdf